Jack Halloran

-John T. Halloran (January 10, 1916 – January 24, 1997) was an American composer and choral director.
-He died at 81 of a stroke.
+Jack Halloran (January 10, 1916 – January 24, 1997) was an American composer and choral director.

 Biography

 Early life

-Born in Rock Rapids, Iowa in 1916, Halloran earned degrees in music from Morningside College in Sioux City, Iowa, and Northwestern University.
+John Thomas "Jack" Halloran was born in Rock Rapids, Iowa on January 10, 1916.
+Halloran earned degrees in music from Morningside College in Sioux City, Iowa, and Northwestern University in Evanston, Illinois.

 Choral and pop culture involvement

-He sang with a male quartet called the Cadets on several Chicago-based radio shows, including "The Breakfast Club With Don MacNeil."
-He later formed the Jack Halloran Quartet, which appeared on the television programs "Dave Garroway at Large" and "The Pat Buttram Show."
-Relocating to Hollywood, Halloran became a choral director for films, records and television, working with such entertainers as Roy Rogers, Pat Boone, Ray Charles, Frank Sinatra and Dean Martin.
-He landed the job as choral director and arranger on The Dean Martin Show while working with the singer on his recording of "Volare."
+Halloran sang with a male quartet called the Cadets on several Chicago-based radio shows, including Don McNeill's Breakfast Club.
+He later formed the Jack Halloran Quartet, which appeared on the television programs Garroway at Large and The Pat Buttram Show.
+Relocating to Hollywood, Halloran became a choral director for films, records, and television, working with such entertainers as Roy Rogers, Pat Boone, Ray Charles, Frank Sinatra, and Dean Martin.
+He landed the job of choral director and arranger on The Dean Martin Show while working with the singer on his recording of "Volare."
 Halloran also organized the Jack Halloran Singers, which performed throughout Southern California.